woodxiang/supreium-headless-gl/README.md

 ## More information

-### Changes from version 1.0.0
+### Improvements from version 1.0.0

+The previous version of `gl` (aka `headless-gl`) was pretty much a terrible hack.
+Thanks to the support of @mapbox and @google's ANGLE project, `gl` is now actually kind of good!
+The following things are now way better in version >=2.0.0:

-* Improved conformance
+* Vastly improved conformance
+* Khronos ARB test suite integration via `gl-conformance`
 * Works on node 0.12
-* Now using ANGLE instead of direct OpenGL 3
 * Windows and Linux support
 * No default context
 * Added `.destroy()` and `.resize()` methods